 The first thing you should do is speak to your veterinarian.
 Have your veterinarian examine your puppy.
 There could be medical issues, genetic issues, or other pressing matters that need to be dealt with as soon as possible.
 The longer you wait, the harder it could be to correct.
 A vet is an expert who can help you tame any aggressive tendencies you may discover.

 Understanding how to teach a dog social skills is critical.
 Think of this as how you’d train and enforce your baby’s positive attitude.
-Since their minds work like sponges, the earlier you can discipline them, the better.
+Since their minds work like sponges, the earlier you discipline them, the better.
 It’s easier to get a grip on obedience training.

-Aggressive puppy signs
+Aggressive puppy warning signs

 Watch your puppy’s behavior around areas where there is food.
 Early signs of aggression in puppies include being possessive over toys and food.

 How does the puppy act when someone, especially someone they don’t know, walks into the house or enters a room?
 Does the puppy react differently when an unfamiliar child comes to the house?
 Or does your puppy bark excessively?
+Are you struggling with a puppy that won’t stop biting?

+Watch for warning signs when you pick up the dog, especially puppy nipping, which can quickly turn to a puppy biting your hands.
 Although you don’t need to pick up your dog often or carry it, there are times when you will need to do so without fear that your puppy will behave aggressively and bite you.

 Also, watch how your puppy reacts to other dogs and puppies.
 Be sure to watch for signs of a dominant puppy.
 Does your puppy try to dominate other puppies or adult dogs?
 That type of early aggression needs to be curbed immediately with training.